laulin/sf2/README.md

 sf2 new my_container.x
 ```

-If you need multiple encrypted container with the same password, you can add as many files as you want :
+If you need multiple encrypted container with the same password (strong), you can add as many files as you want :

 ``` bash
 sf2 new my_container.x foobar.x stuff.x ...